Your business has legal responsibilities for employees' working hours and holiday entitlement.

 Having to work on a Sunday depends on a person's employment contract.
 There are also special rules for shop workers and people who work in betting.

-Visit GOV.UK for more information on:
+Visit GOV.UK for information on Sunday working, including:

-- Sunday working
+- general information on Sunday working

 - Sunday working in shops and betting shops